 Burke was the principal writer on books listed here, with the exception of "Into the Fire," which was a substantial rewrite after new interviews.
 His story of the Sago Mine disaster was published in Men's Journal.

-Dennis Michael Burke is a writer and a political organizer.
+Dennis Michael Burke is a writer and political organizer.
 He led the successful passage of the Clean Elections Law (public financing of campaigns) and the Citizens Independent Redistricting Commission (anti-gerrymandering reform), both in Arizona.
 He led grassroots campaigns for national campaign reform.
 In 1985 he developed the "I Voted" sticker program nationally to increase voter participation.
 He is not to be confused with Dennis K. Burke, the former U.S. Attorney for Arizona.